 “The buyers who got into the market that bought some of these bank-owned deals have very quickly been able to re-tenant those,” said Rebecca Wells, an executive vice president of Jones Lang LaSalle’s capital markets group.
 “In some cases, these owners are going to be able to double their money.”

-The commercial real estate ecosystem is having a… Read More
+The commercial real estate ecosystem… Read More

 Sales of healthcare facilities are on the rise throughout the U.S. including here in Indiana.